 - It is easy to pass direct current and difficult to pass alternating current.

 Because of these properties, inductors are used in a variety of applications.

 1. Applications for power circuits

-As mentioned above, inductors can easily pass DC current, but they have a property that makes it difficult to pass AC current.
-In addition, when passing AC current, inductors have the property of suppressing its waves and transforming it into a smoother current.
+As mentioned above, inductors can easily pass Direct Current (DC), but they have a property that makes it difficult to pass Alternating current (AC).
+In addition, when passing AC, inductors have the property of suppressing its waves and transforming them into a smoother current.
 For this reason, inductors are used in power supply circuits for electronic circuits that run on DC current.

 2. Applications for high-frequency circuits

-Capacitors are the opposite of inductors in that they have the property of passing AC current without passing DC current.
-Therefore, when the frequency is low, the characteristics of an inductor prevail, but when the frequency exceeds a certain level, the function as a capacitor prevails over the function as an inductor, and it can no longer be used as an inductor.
+Capacitors are the opposite of inductors in that they have the property of passing AC without passing DC.
+Therefore, when the frequency is low, the characteristics of an inductor prevail.
+Still, when the frequency exceeds a certain level, the function as a capacitor prevails over the function as an inductor, and it can no longer be used as an inductor.